 2. You should also warm up on your instrument before you begin practicing any intense or repetitive passages.
 Not only is this good for both your technique on your instrument, but your body as well.

 3. Stretch your left and right shoulders.
 First, start by raising your right arm in the air as though raising your hand.
 Drop your arm behind your head, reaching for your left shoulder so your head rests in the crook of your elbow.
 Push your head back gently against your arm while trying to keep your right hand on your right shoulder to increase the stretch if needed.
 Do the same with your left arm, reaching for your right shoulder.
+Consider using topicals like CBD cream if you find that the stretches are causing pain of any sort; CBD may help relieve some of that pain and allow you to stretch with ease.

 4. Shoulder rolls.
 Do eight shoulder rolls in each direction (16 total) with both arms simultaneously.
 Be sure not to just move your shoulders in circular motions, but to really push down, forward up and behind to maximize the stretch.